The Corporate Governance Review: Belgium

 - a list of all members of board committees;

 - if applicable, an explanation as to why the appointment of the former CEO as chair is in the best interests of the company; and

-The BCCA indicates that the corporate governance statement should also include a remuneration report, prepared by the board of directors further to a proposal of the remuneration committee.
+The CCA indicates that the corporate governance statement should also include a remuneration report, prepared by the board of directors further to a proposal of the remuneration committee.

-The following information should be disclosed in the remuneration report pursuant to the BCCA:
+The following information should be disclosed in the remuneration report pursuant to the CCA:

 - base remuneration;

 - variable remuneration: for all incentives, the form in which the variable remuneration is paid;

 - pension benefits: the amounts paid or the value of services provided during the financial year, per pension scheme, with an explanation of the applicable pension schemes; and